term7/RaspberryPi-VLC_Videolooper/README.md

 ExecStart=/usr/local/bin/automount /dev/%I
 ```

 The executed function has to be very short, because udev does kill longer running scripts that have been started by a udev rule.
-If we wanted to execute our autoplay script directly via this SystemD service, it would not work.
+If we wanted to execute our autoplay script directly via this systemd service, it would not work.
 Thus we came up with this workaround: we use our function to modify a file on our harddisk.
-Further we watch this file with *inotify*, another monitoring tool, that will in turn start our VLC-Videolooper once this file has been modified.
+Further we watch this file with inotify, another monitoring tool, that will in turn start our VLC-Videolooper once this file has been modified.

-First we install *inotify*:<br>
+First we install inotify:<br>
 `sudo apt install inotify`

 Then we create our short function:<br>